 La Planta de Shiva, although shorter than Chilam Balam, is still a renowned endurance-zapping test piece.
-The 45-meter route consists of powerful tufa climbing and technical crimps sections, with limited opportunities for resting throughout the route.
+The 45-meter route consists of powerful tufa climbing and technical crimp sections, with limited opportunities for resting throughout the route.

 On a two-week trip to Andalusia, Ondra was looking for an ascent of Chilam Balam.
-After making quick work of the 82m monster, he turned his focus to La Planta de Shiva, a project of the local climbers that had gone without an ascent for over five years.
+After making quick work of the 82m monster, he turned his focus to La Planta de Shiva, a project from the local climbers that had gone without an ascent for over five years.

 The project immediately appealed to Ondra and his natural climbing style, with ‘first ascent obsession’ overcoming him after he began working the line.

-Over the course of seven days, Ondra set to work on the route, deciphering the beta, discovering the best holds hidden within the sea of sandstone.
-He even reinforces some holds with sika to preserve the line.
+Over the course of seven days, Ondra set to work on the route, deciphering the beta, and discovering the best holds hidden within the sea of sandstone.
+He even reinforced some holds with sika to preserve the line.
 After fourteen attempts on the route, Ondra eventually clipped the chain and claimed the first ascent on 22nd April 2011.